 If you plan to recruit children as participants, you must obtain parent/guardian permission, as well as the child's assent.

-Please note: If the minors in your study are of high school age, parental consent and child assent may be combined into a single document using the parental consent template.
+If the minors in your study are of high school age, parental consent and child assent may be combined into a single document using the parental consent template.
 If the minor participants are younger than high school age, a child assent form and a parental consent form should be used.

 You should use a short form consent document if your participants do not speak English or are illiterate.
-If you are unsure of what short form consent is or what you must provide in an short form consent document, read the following instructions:
+If you are unsure of what short form consent is or what you must provide in a short form consent document, read the following instructions: